 6.13.1 Applicability to the language

 With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.13 is mitigated by Ada.
 The vulnerability is mitigated by compile-time or run-time checks that ensure that no null value can be dereferenced.
 Any attempt to dereference a null pointer results in the Constraint_Error exception being implicitly raised.
-Vulnerabilities associated with exception handling are addressed in subclause 6.36.
+Vulnerabilities associated with unhandled exceptions are addressed in subclause 6.36.

 6.13.2 Guidance to language users